About this event

 • Organised by Endocrinology and Diabetes

-Explore new publications from experts in the field, examine data from clinical trials and basic science and their effect on current management, additionally attendees will also gain an update on treatment strategies.
+Additionally, participants will learn from specialists about new publications, examine data from clinical trials and basic science and their effect on current management, and gain an update on treatment strategies.

 Benefits of attending: